 This course is part of the Essential Excel Series:

 The course material includes extensive use of Excel and participants will gain the maximum benefit from this course if they are already using spreadsheets.
-It is designed for users who are already using Excel and need to understand the key points of the upgrade.
-They should use (or will use) Excel on a semi-regular basis, and are comfortable with using its basic tools and functions.
+It is designed for users who do use (or will use) Excel on a semi-regular basis, and are comfortable with using its basic tools and functions.